This content discusses trauma and anxiety, which some people may find triggering.

 Be aware of the warning signs

-Learning to spot the early signs of becoming unwell can prevent you having a relapse.
+Learning to spot the early signs of becoming unwell can prevent you from having a relapse.
 Signs can include losing your appetite, not sleeping well or feeling anxious.
 You may develop mild symptoms such as hearing quiet voices, feeling suspicious, or finding it hard to concentrate.
 Tell someone you trust or your doctor or support worker if you notice any early signs so that you can get help to avoid a relapse.

 You could also make a crisis card, a small document you can carry in your pocket or wallet explaining what to do and who to contact if you’re unable to communicate.